2026 CAFA Silk Way Cup

-The 2026 CAFA Silk Way Cup is the inaugural edition of Central Asia's premier club football tournament, organized by the Central Asian Football Association (CAFA).
+The 2026 CAFA Silk Way Cup will be the inaugural edition of Central Asia's premier club football tournament, organized by the Central Asian Football Association (CAFA).
 It will be the first club competition organized by regional associations since its establishment in 2015.

-It was originally planned to take place in March-April 2025.
-Later on 9 March 2025, it was announced that the competition had been postponed due to insufficient sponsorship, with the possibility of rescheduling for 2026.
+It was originally planned to take place in March–April 2025.
+The 2025 competition was postponed due to insufficient sponsorship, to be rescheduled for 2026.

 Association team allocation

 The slot allocation for the tournament is based on the performance of each association's top club in international Asian competitions.
 Iran and Uzbekistan, whose top clubs qualified directly for the 2025–26 AFC Champions League Elite and 2025–26 AFC Champions League Two, were each granted one slot.
 Meanwhile, the remaining four associations received two slots each.